1) Plan and pre-book

 4) Experience Anne Frank's world

 The story of Anne Frank is shared all over the world so there’s always great demand to experience the famous canal-side property where the young girl was hidden during wartime.
 Throughout the year it’s common to see queues stretching around the block, often with waiting times of 45 minutes (up to 2 hours at peak times).
 The advice from the Anne Frank House is to purchase your ticket in advance but there is only a limited number available each day – so consider booking your e-ticket at least two months before your visit, or as soon as you sort your travel arrangements.
-If e-tickets are not available, you can join the queue on your day of choice, although from from 1 May 2016 there are new regulations in place which mean that from 9am to 3.30pm the museum will only be open to visitors with an online ticket for a particular timeslot.
-If you don't have a pre-purchased ticket, you'll need to wait until after 3.30pm to buy a ticket at the museum entrance.
+If e-tickets are not available, you can join the queue on your day of choice, however from 9:00 to 15:30pm the museum is only be open to visitors with an online ticket for a particular timeslot.
+If you don't have a pre-purchased ticket, you'll need to wait until after 15.30pm to buy a ticket at the museum entrance.

-It’s also well worth stopping by for an evening visit – in July and August the museum is open till 22:00; in April, May, June, September and October until 21:00.
+It’s also well worth stopping by for an evening visit – from April until August the museum is open until 22:00; in November through to March it is open until 19:00 (21:00 on Saturdays).
 Of course, even if you do have to queue, the view of the neighbouring Westerkerk and Prinsengracht are equally a part of the Anne Frank experience.

 5) See the city by bike